 Bioenergy systems will be a significant part of clean and feasible energy systems in the future, and its use is increasing globally.
 When utilizing bioenergy, one must ensure that it is sustainable and feasible.

-This Master’s program gives you skills needed for this, from the feedstock of fuels to harvesting and thermal conversion to electricity and heat.
+This Master’s program at LUT University gives you the skills needed for this, from the feedstock of fuels to harvesting and thermal conversion to electricity and heat.

 In this program, you will learn how to produce energy safely, economically, and using low-emission technology and renewable energy sources.